-The first very obvious feature of his exhortations is that they are addressed to the community as a whole and this is regarded as a place where God's presence can be experienced.
-All the human frailties that make it difficult to understand one another, to communicate fairly and sincerely, to agree in a respectful manner with differences of experience and thought can be healed by the presence of the God of peace.
+The first very obvious feature of his exhortations is that they are addressed to the community as a whole which is regarded as a place where God's presence can be experienced.
+All the human frailties that make it difficult to understand one another, to communicate fairly and sincerely, to agree in a respectful manner with differences of experience and thought, can be healed by the presence of the God of peace.

 Paul suggests some practical forms of behaviour that are consistent with the demands of the Gospel.
 They include striving for the fulfilment of God's plan for each and every one, as brothers and sisters; enabling the consoling love of God that we have received to circulate among everyone; caring for one another, sharing our deepest aspirations; welcoming one another, offering and receiving mercy and forgiveness, nurturing trust and listening.

-These choices can be freely undertaken but sometimes courage is needed if we are to be a 'sign of contradiction' and behave in a way that stands at odds with the current mentality.
+These choices can be freely undertaken but sometimes courage is needed if we are to be a 'sign of contradiction' going against the current mentality.

 Therefore, the apostle also recommends that we encourage one another in this commitment.
 He values the efforts we make to joyfully safeguard and witness to the inestimable worth of unity and peace, in charity and truth, always founded on the rock of God's unconditional love for his people.